tableau/tableau-migration-app/README.md

 > Or that the application has hit its limit on the number of requests it can make in the current time frame, and is currently waiting until it can send more.
 In this case, the logs messages should mention how much longer it needs to wait for.

 #### How do I migrate items with more specific logic rules?
-> If you want finer control over how migration is handled, such as renaming resources or applying special rules such as re-assigning resources, then it is recommended that you use the [Tableau Migration SDK](https://github.com/tableau/tableau-migration-sdk) to programatically perform the migration.
+> If you want finer control over how migration is handled, such as renaming resources or applying special rules such as re-assigning resources, then it is recommended that you use the [Tableau Migration SDK](https://github.com/tableau/tableau-migration-sdk) to programmatically perform the migration.

 #### How do I exclude certain items from being migrated?
 > You can either delete the items after the migration is performed, or you will have to use the [Tableau Migration SDK](https://github.com/tableau/tableau-migration-sdk)